Camouflage 410 by Andy Warhol

 This field is hidden when viewing the form

-Warhol’s Camouflage 410 is part of his Camouflage Complete Portfolio of 8 screenprints features variations of the camouflage pattern with great use of a variety of bright, fluorescent colors.
+Warhol’s Camouflage 410 is part of his Camouflage Complete Portfolio of 8 screenprints, which features variations of the camouflage pattern with great use of a variety of bright, fluorescent colors.
 Warhol chose to work with this design because it was an abstract pattern that was also immediately recognizable.
 With the rising popularity of this print, Warhol was able to address its growing significance with America’s continuing military involvement in the Middle East.
 However, he took a different approach in producing camouflage patterns, which are typically used for disguise, by transforming them with eye-catching colors.
-This Camouflage print uses pink, orange, and purples, rather than the traditional green hues seen on military outfits.
+This Camouflage print uses pink, orange, and purple, rather than the traditional green hues seen on military outfits.

 Camouflage 410 by Andy Warhol as Part of His Larger Body of Work